Sunday Volunteer Teams (Thoreau)

 Sunday Set Up volunteers come early about once a month to be sure the sanctuary area is ready for the Sunday service, which includes putting out signs and setting up the microphone.

-Worship Associates are a team of volunteers who work to ensure that every Sunday service flows smoothly.
-These Associates also lead the service when the campus minister is away on a Sunday.
+Service Leaders are a team of volunteers who work to ensure that every Sunday service flows smoothly.
+They also lead the service when the campus minister is away on a Sunday.

 A.V.
 Team prepares and runs ProPresenter to support our Worship Experience and help out with the sound board.